L'Oreal revenue falls, hit by North America weakness

 "It was an encouraging and contrasted quarter.
 We expect to get back on a solid growth basis as early as the next quarter," he said of the group's expected consolidated sales growth.

-L'Oreal posted a 2.2 percent drop in first-quarter revenue to 5.64 billion euros ($7.79 billion), which translated into a 3.5 percent rise on a like-for-like basis and undershot market expectations of over 4 percent.
+L'Oreal posted a 2.2 percent drop in first-quarter revenue to 5.64 billion euros (4.65 billion pounds), which translated into a 3.5 percent rise on a like-for-like basis and undershot market expectations of over 4 percent.

 "It is tough to see how 3.5 percent like-for-like growth, the lowest quarterly growth since the depths of the global recession in 2009, can be described as "encouraging"," Bernstein analysts said in a note, adding they would reassess their expectations for the group.